 To maximize the utility of data warehouses, we must have ways to represent and store data that enables researchers to make connections between experiments and between data from different types of experiments.
 Therefore, part of my group is involved in knowledge representation and developing ontologies, which standardizes data through the use of controlled vocabularies and relationships.
 Our goal is to provide the tools, including ontologies, to allow people to annotate their experiments or mark up their papers in a way that another researcher could efficiently search for and combine particular kinds of results from a variety of sources.
 We have been applying these to clinical epidemiological datasets available through ClinEpiDB.

 back to top

-Last updated: 12/28/2012
+Last updated: 12/26/2018